messiahlifeways/mvshuttle/README.md

-# mvshuttle
+# Shuttle Tracker

-This is an update!
+This application uses Google Maps and ClearPathGPS to pinpoint where the shuttle bus is located on the Messiah Village Campus.